 - You definitely cannot skip this section as it will prove to be quite scoring and time-saving if the preparation is done really smartly.

-- You should go through previous year CLAT papers to check the CLAT pattern followed and the kind of questions being asked.
-When you prepare with CLAT previous year question papers, you get a list of important topics related to GK.
+- You should go through the CLAT previous year's question papers to check the CLAT pattern followed and the kind of questions being asked.
+When you prepare with CLAT previous year's question papers, you get a list of important topics related to GK & Current Affairs.
 This way, you'll know the areas covered and you can plan accordingly from there.

 - Also, maintain a copy to write down the important news bits.
 Small hours dedicated to newspapers every day will give great results.
 Go through these notes prepared once a week or else, in the end, everything will seem new and it will be hard to cram everything in one go.